Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: Introduction

 \subsection{Contributions}

-In this paper, we focus on improving the capacity of RIS-aided communication systems with a limited number of RIS elements.
-Inspired by the advantages of sparse phased arrays~\cite{wang2017analysis}, unlike the existing regular RIS, we propose an irregular RIS structure to improve the system capacity.
-The contributions of this paper are summarized as follows. \begin{itemize} \item We propose a new topological structure of RIS called irregular RIS, where a given number of elements are irregularly deployed on an enlarged surface.
+In this paper, we focus on improving the capacity of RIS-aided communication systems with a limited number of RIS elements\footnote{Simulation codes are provided to reproduce the results in this paper: http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html.}.
+Unlike the existing regular RIS, we propose an irregular RIS structure to improve the system capacity.
+The contributions of this paper are summarized as follows. \begin{itemize}{ } \item We propose a new topological structure of RIS called irregular RIS, where a given number of elements are irregularly deployed on an enlarged surface.
 Considering that RIS is easy to be integrated into the wireless environment (such as the facades of buildings or ceilings)~\cite{basar2019wireless}, space available for the deployment of an enlarged surface is usually sufficient.
 To the best of our knowledge, the irregular RIS has not been investigated in the literature, which is studied in this paper for the first time.
-Since the selection of feasible locations for RIS elements can exploit spatial degrees of freedom (DoFs), the proposed irregular RIS with an enlarged surface can enhance the system capacity. \item We develop the system model for the irregular RIS-aided communication systems, and formulate a joint topology and precoding optimization problem to improve the weighted sum-rate.
+Since the selection of feasible locations for RIS elements can exploit spatial degrees of freedom (DoF), the proposed irregular RIS with an enlarged surface can enhance the system capacity. \item We develop the system model for the irregular RIS-aided communication systems, and formulate a joint topology and precoding optimization problem to improve the weighted sum-rate.
 Specifically, the topology design is formulated as an integer programming problem, while the precoding design is formulated to jointly optimize the precoder at the BS and the reflection coefficients at the irregular RIS. \item To solve the formulated optimization problem, we decouple the decision variables to be optimized and propose a joint optimization algorithm to alternately optimize the RIS topology and the precoding design.
 Particularly, an adaptive topology design method based on the tabu search algorithm~\cite{glover1989tabu} (ATS) is used to design the irregular RIS topology, and a neighbor extraction-based cross-entropy (NECE) precoding method is introduced for precoding design.
 We also analyze the complexity of the proposed joint optimization algorithm, which is much lower than that of the exhaustive search method.
 Finally, simulation results show that the proposed irregular RIS can significantly improve the capacity of RIS-aided communication systems. \end{itemize}